Our cat is diabetic.This is a fairly recent diagnosis. In this article I talk about what the best diet has been for our diabetic cat.

 He has the insulin injections before breakfast and before dinner.
 He is fairly large cat, lengthwise not necessarily girth.
 He came from a local shelter.

 He wasn’t overweight, which is often a factor in diabetes in cats, although he always did put a few extra pounds in winter (don’t we all).
 He is pretty svelte now.

-This is what he eats on a daily basis as per instructions from the vet.
+This is what he eats on a daily basis as per instructions and in consultation with our vet.

 Insulin injection followed by:

 - One 3oz can of Fancy Feast or the equivalent in raw chicken or beef or fish.

 - He also has a small handful of biscuits like he had in the morning.
 See cautionary note below.

 This is working well because his diabetes is stable and apart from aging and some dementia he looks as though he will go on forever.